denten-books/plain-text/1-metaphor.md

 manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
-Similar to Heidegger's distinction between practice and theory, the theorists of direct manipulation make a distinction between action and description.
-But unlike Heidegger, who is thinking about tools at hand, direct manipulation theory imagines the handling of representations.
-The actual instrument enabling the manipulating of image or word on the screen is supposed to disappear entirely, giving rise to the immersive, interactive, first-person experience, without the feeling of mediation.
-"The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," the authors write [@hutchins_direct_1986, 99].
-In this view, the dialogic model of tool use encouraged by *Colossal Cave Adventure*---get keys, get lamp---amounts to nothing more than just "using the computer" [@laurel_brenda_interface_1986, 74].
+Similar to Heidegger's distinction between practice and theory, the theorists of direct manipulation differentiate between action and description.
+But unlike Heidegger, who thought about tools at hand, direct manipulation theory imagines the handling of representations---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
+The actual instruments enabling the manipulation of image or word on the screen disappears entirely, giving rise to the immersive, interactive, first-person experience, without the feeling of mediation.
+"The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," Norman et.al. write [@hutchins_direct_1986, 99].
+In this view, the dialogic model of tool use encouraged by *Colossal Cave Adventure*---get keys, get lamp---is dismissed as nothing more than just "using the computer" [@laurel_brenda_interface_1986, 74].
 "End users are not interested in *making* representations," Laurel writes.
 "They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
 Verbal representations, like "get keys" or "get lamp," puncture the first-person illusion.
-By contrast, the fully immersive modeled world should support the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].
+By contrast, the fully immersive modeled supports the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].

 ![Direct manipulation of simulated objects. [@minsky_manipulating_1984,